shahriar00/Result-App-BD/README.md

 # Result App BD
-## This flutter project about the shows the bangladeshi every board exam result easily.
+## This flutter project shows the Bangladeshi every board exam result easily.
 ### I attached some pictures in this project.